aubymori/MSPALegacy/README.md

 digestible on older browsers.

 MS Paint Adventures is the work of Andrew Hussie, and I am not associated with MS Paint Adventures, What Pumpkin, VIZ Media, or the Homestuck Independent Creative Union.
-MSPA To Go is made out of love for MSPA and a desire for it to be accessible to those using mobile devices.
+MSPA Legacy is made out of love for MSPA.

 ## Hosting
 To host MSPA Legacy, you will need an Apache web server with support for at least PHP 8 (may be 8.1, I'm